microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/workflow-list-executionscope.md

 ## Examples

-### Example 1: Retrieve the users that fall in scope of a workflow
+### Example: Retrieve the users that fall in scope of a workflow

 #### Request